rbrincke/rbrincke.github.io/content/posts/nontransitive-dice.md

 Such a property may colloquially be referred to as a Rock-Paper-Scissors property.
 For Rock-Paper-Scissors, Paper beats Rock, Scissors beats Paper, and Rock beats Scissors.
 Regardless of the choice, there exists another choice that beats it.
 In other words, $A \succ B \succ C \succ A$.
 Mathematicians refer to such a property as non-transitive or intransitive.

-This is seemingly paradoxical, so it may come as a surprise that not only do such arrangements exist for our dice, there are in fact 10,705 of them.
-The top twenty optimal arrangements are shown here.{{< sidenote >}}The above solution is found through enumeration.
+This is seemingly paradoxical, so it may come as a surprise that not only do such arrangements exist for our dice, there seem to be 10,705 of them.
+The top twenty optimal arrangements are shown here.{{< sidenote >}}The solutions are found through enumeration.
 Note that despite the approach below, this only works for comparatively small problems.
 \
 \
 At first glance it may be tempting to take the 18 labels, create all possible permutations, and assign positions 1 through 6 to group/die A, 6 through 12 to B, and the remainder to C. Note however that 18! (factorial) such permutations exist, a huge number.
 Such a strategy generates many duplicate solutions where the label order within a group differs.